material-components/material-components-ios/components/RadioButton/README.md

 # Radio Button

-The [Radio Button component](https://material.io/go/design-radio-buttons) is yet to be completed, please follow the [tracking issue](https://www.pivotaltracker.com/epic/show/3954821) for more information.
+The [Radio Button component](https://material.io/go/design-radio-buttons) will not be implemented on iOS [to better adapt to the platform](https://material.io/design/platform-guidance/cross-platform-adaptation.html).
+Apps should make use of a List with checkmark icons instead.